steven11sjf/Inferno/README.md

 Next, make sure your local repository is up to date by navigation to `/c/Inferno` in git bash and running `git pull`.
 Now create a branch using `git checkout -b <new-branch>`.
 The branch naming convention we use is <label>/<issue-number>-<description>.
 For example, the branch I'm using for this documentation change is `documentation/10-readme-changes`.

-Next, implement your changes.
+Next, implement your changes. ***CHECK THE BLUE TEXT ON THE TERMINAL TO MAKE SURE YOU'RE IN THE RIGHT BRANCH!*** It's a total pain in the ass to move staged/committed changes to another branch if you didn't realize you're still in dev or master.
 This should be straightforward; open Unity and change whatever you were going to.
 Don't forget to save both the .cs files and the Unity scene (press ctrl-S in the editor).

 Now, commit your changes to the branch.
-Go to git bash and type `git commit` and it will open a vim file for you to edit.
+Go to git bash and type `git status` to check the status of the branch.
+You'll see a lot of red which is good, it's the files you've changed.
+Stage your files by typing `git add -A` then `git status` again, they should all be green now which is a pogchamp moment.
+Next, type `git commit` and it will open a vim file for you to edit.
 Ignore the commented lines with a # in front of them.
 Press `i` to enter edit mode.

 The commit format we're using is: